Privacy Policy

 What does this notice cover?

-(1) visit any websites operated by us, including https://ev.org/ and any other sites or applications containing a link to this Privacy Notice (collectively “Websites”); or
+1. visit any websites operated by us, including https://longview.org/ and any other sites or applications containing a link to this Privacy Notice (collectively “Websites”); or

-(2) interact with us offline (for example, when you apply for a role within our organisations or volunteer at one of our events).
+2. interact with us offline (for example, when you apply for a role within our organisations or volunteer at one of our events).

-It also provides additional details regarding how we process the personal information of individuals in the United Kingdom (“UK”), including a description of rights you may have over your personal information under applicable UK law.
+This notice provides additional details regarding how we process the personal information of individuals in the United Kingdom (“UK”), including a description of rights you may have over your personal information under applicable UK law.

-EV may have other unique privacy notices that apply to specific situations.
+Longview may have other unique privacy notices that apply to specific situations.
 To the extent you were provided with different privacy notices that are applicable, those notices will govern our interactions with you, not this one.

-If you provide us with personal information of anyone other than yourself (such as a friend or family member), please note that you are responsible for complying with all applicable privacy and data protection laws prior to providing that information to EV (including obtaining consent, if required).
+If you provide us with personal information of anyone other than yourself (such as a friend or family member), please note that you are responsible for complying with all applicable privacy and data protection laws prior to providing that information to Longview (including obtaining consent, if required).

 If you have any questions, please contact us using the details in the “Who we are and how you can get in touch” section below.